alexandercoabad/AgilA8_spi/docs/info.md

 - [Tiny Tapeout QSPI Pmod](https://store.tinytapeout.com/products/QSPI-Pmod-p716541602),
   plugged into the demoboard's bidirectional Pmod header.
-One flash chip (program memory) and one of its two PSRAM chips (data memory) are used; the second PSRAM chip is unused.
+One flash chip (program memory) and one of its two PSRAM chips (data memory) are used; the second PSRAM chip's chip-select (CS2) is repurposed for the general-purpose SPI controller instead - that chip itself is still unpopulated on the real Pmod, but its CS line now carries traffic for whatever external SPI device gets connected there.
 - Tiny Tapeout demoboard, or the
   [FPGA Development Kit](https://store.tinytapeout.com/products/FPGA-Development-Kit-p813805747)
   for pre-tapeout bring-up on real silicon-adjacent hardware.